d-krupke/cpsat-primer/README.md

 ### AllDifferent

-A constraint that is often see in Constraint Programming, but I myself was always able to deal without it.
+A constraint that is often seen in Constraint Programming, but I myself was always able to deal without it.
 Still, you may find it important.
 It forces all (integer) variables to have a different value.

 `AllDifferent` is actually the only constraint that may use a domain based propagator (if it is not a